bliksemlabs/rrrr/README.md

 Coding conventions
 -----------------------------
 Use specific types from stdint.h for cross-platform compatibility.
 Absolute times are stored in uint64 and referenced from the Epoch.
+The absolute time are always stored with DST disabled this as DST is defined at serviceday instead of the usual 3 am.
 Times in schedules are uint16 and referenced from midnight.
 2**16 / 60 / 60 is only 18 hours, but by right-shifting all times one bit we get 36 hours (1.5 days) at 2 second resolution.
 When the result of a function is an array, the function should return a pointer to the array and store the number of elements in an indirected parameter (rather than the other way around).
 The data file is mostly a column store.